Supra-Labs/Supra-agents-hub/README.md

 ```
 **// Navigate into root dir.**

-2️⃣ **Run any agents** using the instructions in its README Provide in each agent codebase given in `./Agents` sub-repo.
+2️⃣ **Run any agents** using the instructions in the README Provided in each agent codebase given present at `./Agents` sub-repo.

 ## Agents Sub-Repo Index
 This sub-repo contains several AI agent implementations for interacting with **Supra L1**.
-Each **sub-repo** focuses on a unique AI-driven use case:
+Each **Agents** focuses on a unique AI-driven use case:

 | **Repo Name**        | **Description** |
 |----------------------|---------------------------------------------------------------|